From equality to diversity -- bottom-up approach for hierarchy growth: Analytical and numerical results for hierarchy growth

-In the initial stage of evolution the system dynamics can be approximated as a process of $n$ promotions from the ground level to $h=1$.
-Degradations do not affect the system and are practically negligible (individuals chosen for degradations are located at $h=0$, see schematic picture in Fig. \ref{Fig:step56}).
-It follows that the average hierarchy level equals $nt/N$ (see Fig. \ref{Fig:m2timepocz} A) ).
-A promoted agent gains $\mu$ followers and the number of links increase by $n\mu$ per step (see Fig. \ref{Fig:m2timepocz} C) ).
-Occupation of the lowest level decreases by $n$ of promoted nodes in every time step (see Fig. \ref{Fig:m2timepocz} D) ).
-This kind of behaviour is observed until $t<\frac{N}{n\left(\mu+1\right)}$ (Figs. \ref{Fig:m2timepocz} and \ref{Fig:m2time}).
-Thereafter, the network structure becomes increasingly complex making analytical description less trivial.
-Degradations influence system behaviour and promotions tend to be more collective, i.e. promotion of a node causes an "avalanche" of promotions of its followers.
-The number of followers changes in time by taking new followers and switching leaders.
-After a longer period of time $t\gg N$ the system arrives at the stationary state, i.e. that network structure (averaged over a large number of realizations) is independent from time.
-Promotions and degradations balance themselves and there are no visible changes in network characteristics.
-The number of links, the number of nodes at the ground state, the average hierarchy level and the maximal hierarchy level are all constant.
-It is worth noticing that qualitatively the course of evolution is of universal character (it does not depend on system size $N$ if large enough number of nodes is fed into the system).
-The abovementioned quantities for different system sizes in the stationary state are presented in Fig. \ref{Fig:m2odN}.
-Only maximal level $h_{max}$ grows logarithmically with $N$ (detailed discussion of this problem is presented in Section \ref{sec:turnieje:hmax}).
-Our assumption that the existence of hierarchy level $h$ is equal to the observation of this level at least once effects that for a larger number of nodes there are bigger chances to observe higher levels.
-The occupation of these levels is minute and does not influence the value of the average hierarchy level.
+In the early phase of evolution, the system dynamics can be approximated as a process of $n$ promotions from the ground level to $h=1$.
+Degradations do not affect the system and are essentially negligible (individuals selected for degradations are situated mostly at $h=0$; see schematic depiction in Fig. \ref{Fig:step56}).
+Consequently, the average hierarchy level is well determined as $nt/N$ (as illustrated in Fig. \ref{Fig:m2timepocz} (a) ).
+A promoted agent gains $\mu$ followers and the number of links increases by $n\mu$ per step (see Fig. \ref{Fig:m2timepocz} (c) ).
+The occupation of the lowest level is reduced by $n$ of the promoted nodes in every time step (refer to Fig. \ref{Fig:m2timepocz} (d) ).
+This behaviour persists until $t<\frac{N}{n\left(\mu+1\right)}$ (as demonstrated in Figs. \ref{Fig:m2timepocz} and \ref{Fig:m2time}).
+Subsequent to this phase, the network structure becomes increasingly complex, thereby making analytical description less trivial.
+During this phase the system dynamics is influenced by degradation events and the collective nature of promotions, where the advancement of a single agent can trigger an 'avalanche' of promotions among their followers.
+The number of followers evolves over time as agents gain new followers and switch their allegiance to different leaders.
+Following a sufficiently long period of time $t\gg N$, the system reaches a stationary state.
+In other words the network structure (averaged over a large number of realizations) becomes independent of time (see Fig. \ref{Fig:m2time}).
+The process of promotions and degradations reaches a state of dynamic equilibrium, resulting in the absence of observable alterations in the hierarchical features of the system.
+All key metrics -- the average hierarchy level, the maximal hierarchy level, the total number of links, and the number of nodes at the ground level -- remain approximately constant.
+It is worth noting that, qualitatively the evolution path has a universal character (it does not depend on the system size $N$ if a large enough number of nodes is fed into the system).
+The above-mentioned quantities for different system sizes in the stationary state are presented in Fig. \ref{Fig:m2odN}.
+Only the maximal hierarchy level $h_{max}$ grows logarithmically with $N$ (a detailed discussion of this problem is presented in Section \ref{sec:turnieje:hmax}).
+Our assumption that the existence of a hierarchy level $h$ is equivalent to observing that level at least once means that for a larger number of nodes there is a grater chance of observing higher levels.
+The occupation of these levels is minute and does not affect the value of the average hierarchy level.